The most successful Amazon repricing strategies for retail goods and brands

 #4: Manual Strategy

-Many different factors can be included:
+Many different factors can be included for this:

-Conclusion: Repricing for branded goods and for private labels
+Conclusion: Repricing for merchandise and private labels

-In any case, marketplace sellers should ensure that they use a dynamic repricer that also raises prices instead of only lowering them, so that there is not just a price decline.
+In any case, marketplace sellers should ensure that they use a dynamic Repricer that also raises prices instead of only lowering them, so that there is not just a price decline.

 Image credit: © VectorMine – stock.adobe.com